parthrs/btctracker/README.md

 The params `bucket` and `interval` control the number of datapoints to display on stdout at any given time, and the refresh-interval for fetching the latest price respectively.

 ![Command screenshot](screenshot.png)

+Minimum requirement: Go 1.18

+## Small highlights:
+- The queue (holding the btc values) is implemented as a singly list which uses generics (thus the min Go requirement).